KidDosz99/AturKreatif2025/AturKreatif2025/MISC/Straightforward/README.md

-# Straightforwards
+# Read Me
 by lalalaila

 ## Description
-The hiny is right in front of you.
-The flag is hidden a little bit.
-Either way, the answer is straightforward.
+I wonder if there is a command to just read and get the flag from a file.

 ## Difficulty
 Easy